-The licensing authority is aware that tracks may be subject to one or more than one premises licence, provided each licence relates to a specified area of the track.
-As per the Gambling Commission's Guidance, the licensing authority will especially consider the impact upon the third licensing objective and the need to ensure that entrances to each type of premises are distinct and that children are excluded from gambling areas where they are not permitted to enter.
+The licensing authority is aware that tracks (sites where races and other sporting events take place) may be subject to one or more than one premises licence, provided each licence relates to a specified area of the track.
+As per the Commission's guidance, the licensing authority will especially consider the impact upon the third licensing objective and the need to ensure that entrances to each type of premises are distinct and that children are excluded from gambling areas where they are not permitted to enter.

-This authority will therefore expect the premises licence applicant to demonstrate suitable measures to ensure that children do not have access to adult only gaming facilities.
+This licensing authority will therefore expect the premises licence applicant to demonstrate suitable measures to ensure that children do not have access to adult only gaming facilities.
 It is noted that children and young persons will be permitted to enter track areas where facilities for betting are provided on days when dog-racing and/or horse racing takes place, but that they are still prevented from entering areas where gaming machines (other than category D machines) are provided.